ben-251/neural-network/structured analysis.md

 #### part 2: feed-forward
 1. to generate the nth vector of activations, simply compute `non_lin(w*a_{n-1} + b)`, where `non-lin(v)` applies the non-linearity to each entry, and `n >= 1` (the layers are zero indexed). repeat until you've reached the output neurons

+1. start by taking in the inputs as a column vector, this will be the first layer in our activations list
+2. to compute the next one, N(w * a + b), where a is the previous vector (initially input)

 #### part 3: the derivative with respect to each weight in layer L (to j from k):
 Cost for a single training example, $C_0$ will be the sum of the MSE costs for each j